Silicon-Ghati/Dynamic-Instructions-Calculation/README.md

 # Usage :

 You can use this application in 2 ways.
-One of the ways is through the command line and the other way is through a web application that will be hosted on your local machine.
+One of the ways is through the command line and the other way is through a web application that will be hosted on your local machine or using the website [https://instructions.pythonanywhere.com/](https://instructions.pythonanywhere.com/)

 ## 1st Way (Using Terminal):